aribgithub/577ml/INDE577/Supervised_learning/Decision _Tree/Readme.md

 Decision nodes – typically represented by squares Chance nodes – typically represented by circles
 End nodes – typically represented by triangles

+Decision Tree Algorithm

+A decision tree is a flowchart-like tree structure where an internal node represents feature(or attribute), the branch represents a decision rule, and each leaf node represents the outcome.
+The topmost node in a decision tree is known as the root node.